Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Red cabbage.md

 **Making a natural pH indicator.** - We use a little red cabbage juice to find out more about acids and bases in the world around us.

-Last initially checked on 2023-12-31 by Andrew Marriott (asm206@cam.ac.uk) and double-checked on 2024-01-12 by Asmita Niyogi (an637@cam.ac.uk)
+Last initially checked on 2024-12-19 by Asmita Niyogi (an637@cam.ac.uk) and double-checked on

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->